 What is important to you?
 Is it more important to take care of yourself or spend an extra hour at work?
 I know it can be hard to prioritize your own health when you are constantly consumed by work.
 However, identify what you need to focus on the most.

 Set boundaries with your employer.
 Stop being a people pleaser.
 Surround yourself with positive, like minded people.
 Use smart phrases to save time charting.
-Check out The Nurse Practitioner Charting Course to learn time management and charting tips.
+Check out the Time Management and Charting Tips Course for NPs to learn time management and charting tips.

 Make your self-care fun/important to you.